 Even those with little knowledge of Japan can’t help but notice the prominence of flower symbolism in Japanese culture.
-From cherry blossom, found everywhere from haiku verse to manga comics, to chrysanthemum, appearing on everything from crockery to coins, flower symbolism plays a vital role in Japanese art, literature and everyday life.
+From the beautiful cherry blossom, which is found everywhere from haiku verse to manga comics, to the vibrant chrysanthemum appearing on everything from crockery to coins, flower symbolism plays a vital role in Japanese art, literature and everyday life.

 Being a spiritual, nature-loving nation influenced by Buddhist ideology, it is fitting that flower symbolism should form such a big part of the Japanese way of life.
 This post examines some of the most important aspects of Japanese Flower symbolism, unpicking their meanings and giving examples of their uses.

 Hanakotoba is the unique ‘language of flowers’ in Japanese.
 Essentially, each flower has its own meaning, often based on its physical attributes and/or well-known appearances in historical art and literature.
 Each flower symbol can, therefore, be used to convey a specific emotion or sentiment.
 On many occasions we communicate without the need to use words as we ‘say it with flowers’.